ryangallagher35/World-Happiness-and-Economic-Indicators-Exploration/README.md

 The Top/Bottom 10 Countries: Average Happiness Score dashboard displays two bar charts: The first displays the top 10 countries by happiness score and the second displays the bottom 10 countries by happiness score.
 Based on the bar chart, it is evident that the happiest country (by happiness score) is Finland while the least happy county is Afghanistan.

 ### Happiness Score v.
 Various Indicators
 <img width="1920" height="989" alt="Screenshot 2025-07-14 125634" src="https://github.com/user-attachments/assets/6d271044-1659-4ec3-9767-703a7c7b0389" />

+In the Happiness Score v.
+Various Indicators dashboard, four scatter plots are generated to help visualize correlation strengths between average happiness score and average social support (R^2 value of 0.67), average logged GDP per capita (R^2 of 0.69), average healthy life expectancy (R^2 of 0.62), and average internet users (R^2 of 0.54).
+These features were chosen based on the general highest importance ratings obtained from the Random Forest bar charts during Python analysis.

 ### ANN Performance
 <img width="1920" height="981" alt="Screenshot 2025-07-14 125641" src="https://github.com/user-attachments/assets/f04d3b88-e048-45c2-9c67-bfb8fdd963d6" />